-Because of historical and expected operating losses and net operating cash flow deficits, there is substantial doubt about the Company's ability to continue as a going concern for one year from the issuance of the condensed consolidated financial statements, which is not alleviated by management's plans.
+Because of historical and expected operating losses, net operating cash flow deficits, and debts due within one year, there is substantial doubt about the Company's ability to continue as a going concern for one year from the issuance of the condensed consolidated financial statements, which is not alleviated by management's plans.
 The condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern.
 These condensed consolidated financial statements do not include any adjustments that might be necessary from the outcome of this uncertainty.